Micturating Cystogram (MCUG)

 A report outlining the results of the procedure will be sent to the doctor who referred your child for this test.
 You/ your child will receive the results from your referring doctor once they have reviewed them.

 Please remember to follow the post procedure antibiotic guidance stated above.

 The contrast will naturally pass when your child urinates.
 You may notice the urine to be sticky.
 This is normal and should pass over the next few hours.
 Your child should take plenty of fluids for the next couple of days to flush the contrast out.

 Are there any risks?

-The contrast medium will not interfere with any medicines your child is taking and no extra precautions need to be taken with dealing with their bodily fluids.
+The contrast liquid will not interfere with any medicines your child is taking.

 It is our legal duty to tell you about the potential risk of having a fluoroscopy study.
 The studies are only ever requested if the benefits outweigh the risks involved.
 The study does use radiation, but the dose is kept as low as possible.
 This is because the radiographers are specially trained to obtain the best quality pictures while using the lowest amount of radiation possible.